Senate Proposal: No

 - Non-payroll reimbursement due the employee will be applied to the outstanding balance.

-- Discipline action may be taken by either the director of Human Resources and/or employee's supervisor.
+- Discipline action may be taken by either the Chief Human Resources Officer and/or employee's supervisor.

-If full payment was not provided at the time of the purchase, the University's service/goods provider and/or Accounting Services will send a notice of the debt with a payment due date to the employee.
+If full payment was not provided at the time of the purchase, the University's service/goods provider and/or Financial Services and Operations will send a notice of the debt with a payment due date to the employee.

 Reason for Policy